release-engineering/pushsource/docs/index.rst

     from pushsource import Source, RpmPushItem
     import logging

-    source = Source.get('koji:https://koji.fedoraproject.org/kojihub?rpm=rpm1,rpm2,...')
+    with Source.get('koji:https://koji.fedoraproject.org/kojihub?rpm=rpm1,rpm2,...') as source:
         for item in source:
             if isinstance(item, RpmPushItem):
                 # do something with RPMs
                 publish_rpm(item)
             else:
                 # don't know what to do
                 logging.getLogger().warning("Unexpected item: %s", item)

 For more information, see the :ref:`userguide`.